Steven-Thomson/paper/paper.md

 # Authors
-Steve Thomson
+Steve Thomson & Amanda Unsworth

 # Title
-This is the title of my paper
+This is the title of my paper updated to include new work by Amanda

 # Intro
 This is the start of my paper